PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Experiments

+We initially assess the performance of all LLMs without prompt attacks to provide a performance baseline.
+We find that certain LLMs do not even demonstrate satisfactory performance with clean prompts, narrowing our selection to $6$ \llms: Flan-T5-large, Vicuna-13B, Llama2-13B-chat, UL2, \chat, and GPT-4.
+Further details and discussions on clean prompt performance in all LLMs are available in Appendix~\ref{sec-append-exp-cleanresults}.
 We generate $10$ distinct prompts for both role-oriented and task-oriented categories.
 Each prompt can be augmented with three examples, forming the few-shot prompts.
 In total, we have $40$ prompts for each dataset on each LLM.
-For better efficiency and performance, we select the top $3$ best-performing prompts of each type to conduct prompt attacks.
-As a result, we evaluate the adversarial vulnerabilities of $4$ \llms across $13$ datasets, encompassing a total of $\mathbf{4,032}$ prompts\footnote{$4,032=3 \times 4 \times 4 \times 13 \times 7 - 336$, where each number on the R.H.S. denote \#attacked prompts, \#prompt types, \#\llms, \#datasets, and \#attacks, respectively.
-We did not conduct attacks on Vicuna on certain datasets because the outputs of Vicuna on these datasets are meaningless, so that we subtract 336 prompts.} and their respective adversarial counterparts.
-This comprehensive evaluation allows us to gain valuable insights into the robustness and performance of \llms across a wide range of scenarios and prompt styles.
-With adversarial prompts on different samples in each dataset, we evaluate $\mathbf{567,084}$ samples in total.
+For better efficiency and performance, we select the top $3$ best-performing prompts of each type to perform prompt attacks.
+As a result, we evaluate the adversarial vulnerabilities of \totalmodel \llms across \totaldataset datasets, encompassing a total of \totalprompt prompts\footnote{\totalprompt$=3 \times 4 \times 5 \times 13 \times 7 - 336 \times 3 \times 2$, where the numbers on the R.H.S. denote \#attacked prompts, \#prompt types, \#\llms, \#datasets, and \#attacks, respectively.
+We did not conduct attacks on Vicuna, Llama2-13B-chat on certain datasets because the output of these datasets are meaningless, so that we subtract $336 \times 3 \times 2$ prompts.} and their respective adversarial counterparts.
+This comprehensive evaluation allows us to gain valuable insight into the robustness and performance of \llms in a wide range of scenarios and prompt styles.